 The Obuasi property consists of the Kyereboso 2, Kyereboso 3, Meduma and Adokwae concessions totaling 284 km2.
-The Meduma concession renewal has been granted, and the remaining three concession renewal applications are pending, and such renewals or extensions are not assured.
+All four concession renewal applications are pending, and such renewals or extensions are not assured.
 The Obuasi property was acquired pursuant to option agreements (the "Obuasi Agreements"), with two private Ghanaian corporations and is located contiguous with AngloGold Ashanti's giant Obuasi gold mine within the prolific 300 km long Ashanti Gold Belt in southwest Ghana, West Africa.